FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_lending.md

         AND r.block_timestamp > b.block_timestamp
     WHERE b.block_timestamp >= CURRENT_DATE - 90
         AND b.amount_usd IS NOT NULL
-        AND r.repayed_usd IS NOT NULL
+        AND r.amount_usd IS NOT NULL
     GROUP BY 1, 2, 3, 4
 )
 SELECT